simlay/simlay.github.io/content/posts/2026-01-rust-xctesting.md

 Note: These bindings are generated based on [targeting macOS for now](https://github.com/madsmtm/objc2/issues/408).
 [Various work arounds for some calls have been added](https://github.com/madsmtm/objc2/pull/809).
+For this reason, the examples here are using a `[patch.crate-io]` for the objc2 crates.
+This also enables us to a nicer/not-yet-released `declare_class!` macro from `objc2`

 # Rust iOS app bundling hacks